Philosophy of psychedelics: Popular

-The American author Sam Harris discussed his use of psychedelics in his 2014 book Waking Up: A Guide to Spirituality Without Religion, which also attempts to argue for a naturalized spirituality.
+The American author Sam Harris discussed his use of psychedelics in his 2014 book Waking Up: A Guide to Spirituality Without Religion, which argues for a naturalized spirituality.

 The philosopher Peter Sjöstedt-Hughes' book Noumenautics was published by the independent publisher Psychedelic Press in 2015 and discusses psychedelic phenomenology and its metaphysical implications.
 In 2021 they published his Modes of Sentience covering similar themes.